 - PDF1: One free PDF practice test: here.

-- OG1: The Official Guide book for the Revised GRE (1st edition): practice questions and exam overviews as well as 1 full-length practice test.
+- OG1: The Official Guide to the GRE (1st edition): practice questions and exam overviews as well as 1 full-length practice test.
 Free video explanations here.

 - CD1: A CD that comes with the book above